pragmatic-objects/site/_chapters/002_never_make_class_final.md

 }
 ```

-Bloody hell---someone will get a heart attack by such a large class which does just a single thing.
-Seventy two
-constructors!
+Bloody hell---seventy two constructors!
 About thousand lines of code, and 90% of them are constructors, which
 [do nothing](https://www.yegor256.com/2015/05/07/ctors-must-be-code-free.html)!
 What kind of
 maintainability is it?!